eBay/RANSynCoders/README.md

     Abdulaal, A., Liu, Z., Lancwicki, T. (2021).
     Practical Approach to Asynchronous Multivariate Time Series Anomaly Detection and Localization.
     Proceedings of the 27th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining, August 14-18, 2021

+## Copyright and licensing

+Copyright 2021 eBay inc

+The content of this repository are released under the BSD-3 license.
+More information are provided in the LICENSE file